Airdate: 01/14/1987

 The episode is set in Los Angeles.
 In particular, the retirement home Wally visits is the Auguste R. Marquis residence in South Los Angeles, where much of the episode is set.

-As for the production, it was written by Landon on late October and made on early November 1986 in one week.
+As for the production, it was written by Landon on late October and shot on early November 1986 in one week.

 One curious thing: in the original script, Wally’s character is described as a man “In his 50s or 70s, who knows the street life has been hard“, as the script puts it.
 It’s unclear why Landon was so mysterious with the age—keeping the span that large instead.
 Perhaps he didn’t have a clear idea of what the actor would look like, and he didn’t want to narrow down the scope.
 Or maybe he wanted to emphasize that it’s hard to tell the age of someone who has been living on the street for a long time.
 Either way, he got Dick Van Dyke for the part—who was about to turn 61 by the time they made this episode.
 Perfect choice.

-Curiously, in a 2003 interview promoting the first DVD release of Highway to Heaven, producer Kent McCray and Landon’s wife Cindy both admitted this episode was the best of the series.
-And McCray’s wife Susan placed it tied with Basinger’s New York as the two best episodes.
+Another curious thing is that this episode is dear to some people: in a 2003 interview promoting the first DVD release of Highway to Heaven, producer Kent McCray and Landon’s wife Cindy both admitted this episode was the best of the series, according to them.
+And McCray’s wife Susan placed it tied with Basinger’s New York as the two best episodes of the series.

-And they were not the only one who liked it: in an interview, Dick Van Dyke—the actor portraying Wally—revealed that during the powerful scene in which a man shoots and kills a homeless woman and Wally breaks down in tears, Landon was so moved by Van Dyke’s performance that he began crying as well.
+And they were not the only one who liked it: in an interview to Dick Van Dyke—the actor portraying Wally—he revealed that during the powerful scene in which a man shoots and kills a homeless woman and Wally holds her and breaks down in tears, Landon was so moved by Van Dyke’s performance that he began crying as well.

 According to the shooting schedule, that was also the first scene they made in the episode, the very first day.